Key points

 Higher temperatures also mean higher night-time temperatures, which will likely contribute to heat stress while sleeping and decreased productivity during the day.
 This is particularly true for built environments that are impacted by the urban heat island effect, such as Western Sydney and many regional cities and towns in NSW.

-Higher temperatures are also contributing to more high fire weather days.
+Higher temperatures also contribute to more high fire weather days.
 This will increase the number of buildings at risk of bushfire.
-Building developments in bushfire-prone land need to be designed to meet certain standards, and implement bushfire protection measures to minimise the exposure and vulnerability to bushfire risks.
+Building developments in bushfire-prone land need to be designed to meet certain standards and implement bushfire protection measures to minimise the exposure and vulnerability to bushfire risks.

 Less rainfall and increased temperatures also lead to more drought.
 Drought can cause the soils under homes to shrink and shift, and homes to sink.
 Dry conditions also impact water availability and increase the risk of dust storms.
 Buildings need to consider these increased threats to ensure they continue to be functional and protect occupants.

-Sea level rise will affect buildings in coastal areas of NSW in various ways:
+Sea-level rise will affect buildings in coastal-estuarine areas of NSW in various ways:

 Climate change is projected to cause more extreme weather events, which can produce damaging winds and heavy rainfall.
 These events can damage buildings, especially those that were not designed to withstand these impacts: